Johanna0815/MTCG_Johanna0815/README.md

 First step was to setup the environment.
 As an IDE Microsoft Visual Studio, with an "Console App" Project started as a new Project.
 Within this project there was
 ____ classes created. ______ The Project also includes a second "new Project" created was a "NUnit Test Project" for the Unit Tests within the project.

+Overall there are five SubProjects and 1 MainProject:

+MTCG_TheOrigin - MainProject
+MTCG_TheOrigin.Test - Tests/Unittests
 DataAccessLayer - DAL
 Model
 BusinessLayer - BL
 HttpServerLayer -HSL

+I regretted very much having designed the project with subprojects.
+Because it turned out to be difficult for me to include the subprojects.
+However, I learned afterwards that you only have to integrate the subprojects into the MainProjekt (MTCG_TheOrigin <- in my case); to avoid circular dependence.